Spr0/NarrativeOS/README.md

-# CareerForge — AI Job Search Intelligence
+# NarrativeOS — AI Job Search Intelligence

 > *Built for a senior transformation leader.
 Useful for anyone serious about their search.*

-CareerForge is a multi-tool AI career platform built with React and the Anthropic Claude API.
+NarrativeOS is a multi-tool AI career platform built with React and the Anthropic Claude API.
 It combines a persistent STAR story library with four AI-powered job search tools — all driven by a single job description input.

 ---